Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Application to systems with endogenous connectivity

-Note that the nonlinear system of integral equations \eqref{eq:evol_x_endogenous} considered in Corollary \ref{cor:endogenous} may have zero, one, or multiple solutions; the result applies to every solution, if one exists.
+Note that the nonlinear system of integral equations \eqref{eq:evol_x_endogenous} considered in Corollary \ref{cor:endogenous} may have zero, one, or multiple solutions.
+Our result does not have any implication on the problem of existence or uniqueness of a solution, but applies to every solution, if one exists.
 Naturally, Corollary \ref{cor:endogenous} also holds if the coefficients $a_{ij}(x,t)$ satisfy stronger conditions such as type-symmetry or the condition $\sum_j w_ja_{ji}(t,x)= \sum_j w_i a_{ij}(t,x)$ for some positive coefficients $w_i$, as in Proposition \ref{cor:stronger_condition}.

-We note that part (d) of Theorem \ref{thm:main_convergence} does not extend to the nonlinear case where the coefficients $a_{ij}$ also depend on $x$.
+We note that part (c) of Theorem \ref{thm:main_convergence} does not extend to the nonlinear case where the coefficients $a_{ij}$ also depend on $x$.
 Indeed, the proof of Corollary \ref{cor:endogenous} applies Theorem \ref{thm:main_convergence} to an auxiliary linear system, and the choice of this linear system is based on the actual solution $x(\cdot)$.
-Part (d) of Theorem \ref{thm:main_convergence} does apply to this particular linear system, and implies that $x_i^*$ is indeed different from $x_j^*$ whenever $i$ and $j$ belong to different connected components of the associated graph $G$, unless $x(0)$ belongs to a lower-dimensional exceptional set.
+Part (c) of Theorem \ref{thm:main_convergence} does apply to this particular linear system, and implies that $x_i^*$ is indeed different from $x_j^*$ whenever $i$ and $j$ belong to different connected components of the associated graph $G$, unless $x(0)$ belongs to a lower-dimensional exceptional set.
 However, this exceptional set is associated with the particular linear system, which is in turn determined by $x(0)$; different $x(0)$ can be associated with different exceptional sets $D(x(0))$.
 So, it is in principle possible that every $x(0)$ in a full-dimensional set falls in the exceptional set $D(x(0))$.
 This is not just a theoretical possibility, as illustrated by the four-dimensional example that follows.

 \begin{exmp} \rm Let $n=4$.
 Consider a sorted initial vector, so that $x_1(0)\leq x_2(0)\leq x_3(0)\leq x_4(0)$.
 Suppose that the coefficients $a_{ij}$ have no explicit dependence on time, but are functions of $x$, with $a_{13}(x) = a_{31}(x) =1$ and $a_{24}(x) = a_{42}(x) = 1$ as long $x_1<x_2<x_3<x_4$.
 Otherwise, $a_{13}(x) = a_{31}(x)=a_{24}(x) = a_{42}(x) = 0$.
 All other coefficients are 0.
 These coefficients are symmetric, and thus cut-balanced.
 The corresponding system has a solution of the following form: $x_1(t),x_2(t)$ keep increasing and $x_3(t),x_4(t)$ keep decreasing, until some time $t^*$ at which agents 2 and 3 hold the same value; after that time, all values remain constant.
 Thus, there is a $4$-dimensional set of initial conditions for which the resulting limits satisfy $x_2^*=x_3^*$.
 Note that